 individual agent lifestyle allows flexibility in the workplace.
 “We attract more independent travel consultants who advocate for the gift of travel and importance of vacation for the well-being of their customer,” Chamberlin said.
 “Travel unites.
 It builds bridges to understanding and accepting differences.
 It educates minds for an appreciation of humanity, culture and natural beauty through unique destinations and experiences.”

-Chamberlin hopes the 100,000 travel agents in the industry become somehow involved with NACTA—as a host agency or frontline seller of travel, and through membership participation in ASTA.
+Chamberlin hopes the 100,000 travel advisors in the industry become somehow involved with ASTA Small Business Network—as a host agency or frontline seller of travel, and through membership participation in ASTA.
 “Both associations work tirelessly to advocate for the well-being of the travel agent community.”
 And she considers the legacy she

 wants to leave to those who’ll one day follow in her footsteps.